-Wizards and some rogues may attune themselves to magic crystals that they find whilst adventuring.
+Wizards and some rogues may attune themselves to magic crystals that they might find whilst adventuring.
 Such powerful items are never offered for sale by those who know their true value but may be given as rewards by a generous benefactor.

-Any wizard or rogue with a magic statistic of 1 or greater automatically attunes to a crystal after spending one hour in its presence - warriors may never gain the benefit of attuning to magic crystals.
+Any wizard or rogue with a magic statistic of I or greater automatically attunes to a crystal after spending one hour in its presence - warriors may never gain the benefit of attuning magic crystals.

-Each crystal is assigned a magnitude of 1, 2 or 3 by the game master; for each point of magnitude the player rolls 1d6 to determine the number of magic points stored within.
+Each crystal is assigned a magnitude of 1, 2 or 3 by the referee; for each point of magnitude the player rolls 1d6 to determine the number of magic points stored within.
 Stored points may be used only for paying the minimum casting cost of spells, not for boosting the probability of successfully casting the spell or countering other magic.
-However, stored magic points are colourless and can be used to power any spell!
+However, stored magic points are colourless and can be used to power any spell since they only take on the required colour as the spell is formed.
 Once a stored magic point is used it is lost permanently and an empty crystal ceases to be magic.